Cheng-Che/LeetCode/Questions.md

 Restrictions:
 The string consists of lower English letters only.
 Length of the given string and k will in the range [1, 10000]

+##  Base 7
+Given an integer, return its base 7 string representation.

+Example 1:
+Input: 100
+Output: "202"
+Example 2:
+Input: -7
+Output: "-10"
+Note: The input will be in range of [-1e7, 1e7].